ptong19/301n14lab3/README.md

-# Lab 02: jQuery Selectors and Events
+# Lab 03: Flexbox and Templating

 ## Configuration